-However, if indoor is not your thing, outdoor waterparks in Wisconsin Dells will help you have a good time with your family or friends.
+However, if the indoors is not your thing, outdoor waterparks in Wisconsin Dells will help you have a good time with your family or friends.

 What’s more, if you are traveling with your partner, the town has many places that offer handcrafted beverages.

-In addition, many different wineries and breweries are offering excellent service and ensuring that you and your partner can have some fun time tasting unique wines.
+In addition, many different wineries and breweries are offering excellent service and ensure that you and your partner can have a fun time tasting unique wines.